cutelabnyc/nested-tuplets/README.md

 2. This container is subdivided into 4 subdivisions with `{4}`.

-3. A child container can be placed within those subdivisions, by specifying that container's **range:** where it should start, and how long it should continue.
-In the second example, the ranged container is placed on the first subdivision, stretched across two subdivisions, with `(1,2) []`.
+3. A child container can be placed within those subdivisions, by specifying that container's **range**—where it should start, and how long it should continue.
+In the second example, the ranged container is placed on the first subdivision, stretched across two subdivisions, with `1:2 []`.

 4. Finally, that ranged container is subdivided into 5 subdivisions with `{5}`.